open-cogsci/osdoc/content/pages/manual/response/mouse.md

 %--include: include/timeout.md--%

+## Coordinates and regions of interest (ROIs)

+The `cursor_x` and `cursor_y` variables hold the location of the mouse click.

+If you indicate a linked SKETCHPAD, the variable `cursor_roi` will hold a comma-separated list of names of elements that contain the clicked coordinate.
+In other words, elements on the SKETCHPAD automatically serve as regions of interest for the mouse click.

 ## Collecting mouse responses in Python

 You can use the `mouse` object to collect mouse responses in Python: